MetalMonkey1980/macroeconomic-variance-models/EXPERIMENTAL_FRAMEWORK_V01_2026-08-22.md

 It must not be presented as an established property of the system.

+---

-# 15. The First Experimental Questions
+## 15. The First Experimental Questions

 The first experiment should attempt to answer a small number of questions.

-Question A
+### Question A

-Does the Metal Monkey participant show a recognizable pattern of preferences?
+**Does the Metal Monkey participant show a recognizable pattern of preferences?**

-Question B
+### Question B

-Which observed preferences are specific to Metal Monkey, and which appear elsewhere in the Council?
+**Which observed preferences are specific to Metal Monkey, and which appear elsewhere in the Council?**

-Question C
+### Question C

-Are similarities stronger within the same trigon, animal, element or Yin/Yang layer?
+**Are similarities stronger within the same trigon, animal, element or Yin / Yang layer?**

-Question D
+### Question D

-Are there meaningful similarities between structurally distant positions?
+**Are there meaningful similarities between structurally distant positions?**

-Question E
+### Question E

-Can these similarities be interpreted as potential bridges between perspectives?
+**Can these similarities be interpreted as potential bridges between perspectives?**

+---

-# 16. What Would Count as Interesting?
+## 16. What Would Count as Interesting?

 A result is interesting if it was:

-observable,
+- observable,
-repeatable,
+- repeatable,
-distinguishable from baseline,
+- distinguishable from baseline,
-not dependent on the wording of one question, and not introduced after seeing the result.
+- not dependent on the wording of one question,
+- and not introduced after seeing the result.

 Unexpected findings are especially valuable.